 With a gas stovetop, it's fairly easy to ensure your handle does not melt.
 Make sure the kettle is centered over the flame and that the flames do not extend past the base of the kettle.
 Also, make sure the kettle is not left on the stovetop heating for longer than necessary.

-For electric and induction stovetops, it is less intuitive and we advise using our kettle on the smallest burner on your stovetop.
+For electric stovetops, it is less intuitive and we advise using the kettle on the smallest burner of your stovetop.
 If the diameter of the burner is greater than the diameter of the kettle base, the handle is at risk and we advise keeping the heat as low as possible.

 If you need a replacement handle kit, we sell them on our website here.
-Attached below is a guide to removing and installing a handle on our kettle.
+Attached below is a guide to removing and installing the handle on the kettle.
 It's fairly straightforward, but please reach out to us using the "Submit Request" link at the top right of this page and we'd be happy to help.